samoldenburg/Xi-Events/README.md

 Once complete, a full list of filters and actions available will be published.
 Most simple modifications can be done in the theme/child theme/child plugin, but more invasive modifications may require modifying the plugin source, and as such is laid out in a way that encourages this.

-While the majority of classes in this plugin are object oriented, they are mostly static and used for namespace and organizational purposes.
+While the majority of code in this plugin is object oriented, the class functions are mostly static and used for namespace and organizational purposes.

 # Required Version
 Xi Events requires Wordpress 4.4 or higher.
 We make use of the brand new term_meta that was only just introduced in 4.4.